Progressive Republicans (France)

 The Progressive Republicans (Républicains progressistes) were a parliamentary group in France active during the late 19th century during the French Third Republic.

-The group was formed in 1888 after a split from the Moderate Republicans majority and constituted the parliamentary right-wing after the monarchists' decline during the end of the century.
+The group was formed in 1888 after a split from the Moderate Republicans majority and constituted the parliamentary right-wing after the monarchists' decline towards the end of the 19th century.

 History

 Origins

 Until the 1880s, the French political landscape consisted of two main groups, namely the left-wing republicans, initially divided into the Republican Left of Jules Grévy and the Republican Union of Léon Gambetta; and the right-wing monarchists, separated into Orléanists, Legitimists and Bonapartists.
 In 1885, the two republican groups merged to form the Democratic Union to prevent a return of the monarchy.
 However, the Democratic Union was unable to effectively change the political system, characterised by its instability.

 In 1887, the parliamentary opposition (socialists, radicals and monarchists) to the republican majority rallied around the figure of General Georges Ernest Boulanger, former War Minister excluded by the government for his radical nationalism.
 Facing the threat from the popular Boulanger, the republican group became divided into two opposing factions, namely on one side the old republican guard led by Jules Ferry founded in 1888 the self-declared leftist National Republican Association and on the other side the conservative republicans led by Georges Patinot launched the Liberal Republic Union in 1889.